fluxninja/aperture/docs/content/references/configuration/policy.md

 See also [Concurrency Limiter overview](/concepts/flow-control/concurrency-limiter.md).
 :::

-It is based on the actuation strategy (e.g. load shed) and workload scheduling which is based on Weighted Fair Queuing principles.
+It is based on the actuation strategy (e.g. load actuator) and workload scheduling which is based on Weighted Fair Queuing principles.
 Concurrency is calculated in terms of total tokens which translate to (avg. latency \* in-flight requests), i.e. Little's Law.

 ConcurrencyLimiter configuration is split into two parts: An actuation strategy and a scheduler.
-Right now, only `load_shed_actuator` strategy is available.
+Right now, only `load_actuator` strategy is available.

 #### Properties

 <dl>
-<dt>load_shed_actuator</dt>
+<dt>load_actuator</dt>
 <dd>

-([V1LoadShedActuator](#v1-load-shed-actuator)) Actuator based on load shedding a portion of requests.
+([V1LoadActuator](#v1-load-actuator)) Actuator based on limiting the accepted concurrency under incoming concurrency \* load multiplier.

 Actuation strategy defines the input signal that will drive the scheduler.